fando-tek/weather-dapp/README.md

-# Sunny dApp
+# Weather dApp
-This repository contains a insurance smart contract that pays out based on a observed weather condition that can be signalled by an oracle.
-The decentralized application is build for the NEO blockchain using the Python tools (neo-boa and neo-pyton).
+This repository contains insurance smart contracts which pay out based on observed weather conditions that can be signalled by an oracle.
+A decentralized application built for the NEO blockchain using Python tools (neo-boa and neo-pyton).

 ## Table of Contents